garden-io/garden/docs/reference/module-types/maven-container.md

       # Set this to check the service's health by checking if this TCP port is accepting connections.
       tcpPort:

+      # The maximum number of seconds to wait until the readiness check counts as failed.
+      readinessTimeoutSeconds: 3

+      # The maximum number of seconds to wait until the liveness check counts as failed.
+      livenessTimeoutSeconds: 3

     # If this module uses the `hotReload` field, the container will be run with this command/entrypoint when the
     # service is deployed with hot reloading enabled.
     hotReloadCommand: